 Do the ingredients in chili powder affect how long it can last without going bad?

 Because chili powder consists of dry spices, it does not go bad in the same way that a moist spice blend or chili paste might.
 The dryness and the antimicrobial properties of the spices prevent the growth of bacteria, which means that chili powder will usually not get rancid.

 Along with moisture, the other major cause of spoilage tends to be sugar.
 Most chili powder blends are sugar-free.
 Compare chili powder to a spicy chili paste like gochujang, which has both sugar and moisture.
-Gochujang must be refrigerated to keep it from going bad while no such precautions are required for chili powder.
+Gochujang must be refrigerated to keep it from going bad, while no such precautions are required for chili powder.
 However, chili powder consists of ground spices.
-Ground spices have a much shorter shelf lives than whole ones.
+Ground spices have a much shorter shelf life than whole ones.

 How do the right storage methods keep chili powder from going bad?

 In most cases, how you store chili powder determines how long it lasts.
 As with all dry spices, you should keep chili powder away from light.
 It lasts the longest when you keep it in the dark.
 Light degrades the volatile oils that give chili powder its flavor.
 Heat can have the same effect, so you should keep cool as well.